vertica/vertica-prometheus-exporter/documentation/dockercommands.md

 This file covers some basic docker commands that may be helpful during the pre-build, build, and post build of a docker image.

 Requirements:
-GO muust be installed and in PATH
+GO must be installed and in PATH
 Docker must be installed.

 ### Docker Version